byteface/domonic/README.md

 or examples in the [repo...](https://github.com/byteface/domonic/tree/master/examples)

-(small footprint. under 250kb compressed with only a few common lightweight dependencies)
+(small footprint. with only a few common lightweight dependencies)

 ## HTML Templating with Python 3